 SQL Server requirements and recommendations for Microsoft Dynamics CRM

-The following requirements apply to new and existing installations of SQL Server:
+The following requirements and recommendations apply to new and existing installations of SQL Server.

 Microsoft Dynamics CRM Server requires an instance of Microsoft SQL Server Reporting Services be installed, running, and available.
 All installations of the supported SQL Server editions can be used as the reporting server.
 However, the Reporting Services edition must match the SQL Server edition.

 For a list of supported SQL Server versions, see SQL Server editions.

 Microsoft Dynamics CRM Server isn’t supported with SQL Server that’s running on Windows Server 2008 or Windows Server 2003.

 When Microsoft Dynamics CRM Server and SQL Server are installed on different computers, they must be in the same Active Directory domain.

 Microsoft Dynamics CRM Server Setup and Deployment Manager support the default instance or a named instance of SQL Server.

 Although you can install SQL Server by using either Windows Authentication or mixed-mode authentication, Windows Authentication is a prerequisite for Microsoft Dynamics CRM.

 The service account that SQL Server uses to log on to the network must be either a domain user account (recommended) or the Network Service account (you can’t use a local user account on the server).
 Using a low-privilege account strategy is recommended to help avoid compromising the security of the server.